SpeedSketch: Gesture Drawing App

 Create your own drawing session

-- Custom session schedule: Choose a fixed display time in Endless Mode, or create your own schedule in Class Mode.
+- Custom sessions: Set a fixed display time in Endless Mode, or create your own schedules in Class Mode.

-- Zoom/pan: Scroll to zoom in and out, and click & drag to pan around the image.
+- Zoom/pan: Scroll to zoom in and out, and click & drag to pan around.

-- Flip horizontally or vertically: Flip the image for more variety.
+- Flip horizontally or vertically: Flip the reference for more variety.

-- Customizable image filters: Use the Greyscale, High Contrast, and Blur filters to focus on shape
+- Customizable filters: Use the Greyscale, High Contrast, and Blur filters to focus on shape

 and form.

-- Grid overlay: Display a modifiable grid over the image for checking proportions.
+- Grid overlay: Display a modifiable grid over the reference for checking proportions.

 drawing.

-- Show image folder (desktop version only): Reveal the image in your system’s file navigator.
+- Open folder (desktop only): Reveal the reference in your system’s file navigator.

 - Light & dark themes